jbellsey/redux-model-utils/README.md

 };
 ```

-When you export the `actions` object, other code can invoke actions easily
+When you export the `actions` object, your view code can invoke actions easily
 by calling `model.actions.incr(4)`, for example.

 # OMG JUST SHOW ME